 - Season your carrot lentil soup with salt and pepper, then add the spinach and let it simmer for five more minutes.

-- Turn off the heat, add the chopped parsley and serve your homemade anti-inflammatory soup warm.
+- Turn off the heat, add the chopped parsley and lemon juice and serve your homemade anti-inflammatory soup warm.

 - Instead of fresh spinach, you can also use sturdy greens like kale.